-2. Assistant Youth Outreach Coordinator Matilda Suganaqueb is Anishinaabe from Webequie First Nation.
+Co-Founder Matilda Suganaqueb is Anishinaabe from Webequie First Nation.
 She is a student at Confederation College and hopes to become a youth worker.
 Matilda works predominately in beading and was taught by her grandmother and aunties.
 Since 2012, her work, which consists of beaded lanyards, earrings and moccasin vamps, has been bought across the country and throughout the United States.
 She also has taught a number of youth on how to bead through workshops at Neechee Studio, and one on one beading sessions with friends.
 Matilda hopes to continue to teach more youth how to bead through Neechee studio.

-4. Lead Program Coordinator Cree Stevens comes from mixed Native and European roots, but feels closest to her Mushkegowuk (Swampy Cree) and Anishinaabe (Ojibwe) ancestries.
+Financial Administrator Cree Stevens comes from mixed Native and European roots, but feels closest to her Mushkegowuk (Swampy Cree) and Anishinaabe (Ojibwe) ancestries.
 With a post-secondary background in English and Education already under her belt, she is currently pursuing an honours degree in Fine Arts at Lakehead University in Thunder Bay.
 She is a practicing multi-disciplinary artist who is passionate about fusing the historical and traditional art and culture of her ancestors into her avant-garde pieces.
 Cree’s focus is to work with Aboriginal peoples through her art.
 She is currently an artist with and committee member of Neechee Studio, Definitely Superior Art Gallery, Thunder Bay, which is a youth-led collective that provides free art workshops to Aboriginal youth in the region.
 Her love and passion for this collective is rooted in her belief that Aboriginal youth need a space to create, learn and feel safe in order to be successful.
 Creating art that communicates is what Cree is destined to accomplish – whether it be political, social, global, cultural, traditional, environmental, or personal.
 This is her way of paying respect to and honouring her ancestors as well as contributing a visual voice to the world she is part of today.

-7. Youth Outreach Liason Savanna Boucher is from Nezaadiikang FN (LDML).
-She has been a Neechee Studio Committee member for 2 years.
-Savanna has acquired an Aboriginal Community Advocacy diploma from Confederation College and is in her third year of Indigenous Learning while minoring in Political Science at Lakehead University.
-She has worked with youth for the last three years and loves to share her knowledge through teaching native and contemporary arts and crafts.
+Youth Outreach Liason Savanna Boucher is from Nezaadiikang (Lac Des Mille Lacs First Nation).
+She has been a Neechee Studio Committee member since 2014.
+Savanna has acquired an Aboriginal Community Advocacy diploma from Confederation College and is currently in her third year of the Honours Bachelor of Arts (Indigenous Learning and Political Science) program at Lakehead University.
+She enjoys sharing her knowledge through the teachings of native and contemporary technologies.

 Youth Outreach Liason Brandon Anderson is a post-secondary student enrolled in Welding at Confederation College.
 He is from Kasabonika Lake First Nation.
 Brandon is member of Neechee Studio's Youth Liason and has a passion for photography.
 Most recently Brandon completed work on a Neechee Studio mini-doc, working as director, filmographer and interviewee.